School of Law

 Phone: (479) 575-4358

-Professor Killenbeck earned his undergraduate degree from Boston College, majoring in English literature, a subject he subsequently taught at the University of Kansas.
-He earned both his J.D. and Ph.D. at the University of Nebraska, where he spent 13 years in the University’s Central Administration, ultimately serving as Chief of Staff for the system President.
+Mark Killenbeck is the Wylie H. Davis Distinguished Professor of Law at the University of Arkansas School of Law.
+He teaches Constitutional Law, The First Amendment, and American Legal History.
+He earned his undergraduate degree from Boston College and both his J.D. and Ph.D. at the University of Nebraska, where he spent 13 years in the University’s Central Administration, ultimately serving as Chief of Staff for the system President.

 "The New Commerce Clause," an entry in The Oxford Companion to the Supreme Court of the United States, Kermit Hall and James Ely, Eds., New York: Oxford University Press, 2nd Ed., 2005